| Title: | Meta-CART: A Flexible Approach to Identify Moderators in Meta-Analysis |

 Arguments that pass to other methods. |

-A data frame containing the predicted effect size, the moderators, and the corresponding node lables in the fitted tree.
+A data frame containing the predicted effect size, the moderators, and the corresponding node labels in the fitted tree.

 Print the results of a FEmrt object